LogoLogo

 • Using a plain == operator is not advised.
 A method like secure_compare performs a "constant time" string comparison, which helps mitigate certain timing attacks against regular equality operators.

-Note: You can download the complete source code for this project from the EverTransit-webhooks-example repo.
+Note: You can download the complete source code for this project .